 The best time to visit Buckeye Hot Springs is early in the morning when the air is still cool and you have the highest likelihood of being able to enjoy the springs without company.

-During the winter, access to the hot springs may be restricted due to snow on the road.
-While the hot springs themselves do not close, the roads are not maintained and you may need to hike in through snow.
+Winter: During the cold weather months, access to the hot springs may be restricted due to snow on the road.
+Though the hot springs themselves remain open, the roads are not maintained.
+To reach them, you may need to hike through snow.

 The nearby town of Bridgeport is the closest option for accommodation.
-This small town has a population of less than 550 people, so options are somewhat limited!
+This is small town with a population of less than 550 people, so services are limited!
 However, the accommodation that is available all have good reviews!
 You can find current options for accommodation in Bridgeport here.

 Buckeye Hot Springs also makes for a great stop on your way south to Mammoth Lakes, north to Lake Tahoe, or west to Yosemite, where you’ll find plenty more options for accommodation.

 Buckeye Campsite is located within 0.25 miles of the hot springs and is a great option for camping in the area.
 It is a first-come, first-serve campsite with 68 single sites and is open seasonally from around late May to late September.
 There is a flush toilet and three vault toilets, but no potable water available.
 The current price (Aug 2021) for a site is $20.